gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-MIPNetworkDiscoveryConfiguration.md

 OnlineConfiguration      : On
 ```

-This command gets the current PowerShell configuration settings for the Azure Information Protection Network Discovery service.
+This command gets the current PowerShell configuration settings for the Network Discovery service.
 In this example, the output shows that the scanner is using the default configuration of using the online configuration from the Azure portal.

 ## PARAMETERS